UNO Glossary of Terms

 Lower Level (100 or 200 level) - General introductory courses, usually making up the first two years of a bachelors degree.
 Credit awarded by a community college is generally considered lower division credit.

-Math Compass - Placement test used by math department to determine what level of math the student will start with
+Math Compass - Placement test used by the math department to determine what level of math the student will start with

 Matriculation - Formal application to and acceptance in a degree or certificate program during a specific semester.